 - Behavior modification (habituation, counterconditioning and systematic desensitization)

-- Ignore pushy dogs demanding attention
+- Ignore pushy dogs that demand attention

-- Reward calm behavior
+- Reward calm and confident behavior

 - Do not encourage shadowing behavior

 - Encourage independence and perform confidence building exercises